Prognostic Factors of AML

 Learn more about Acute Leukemia with a Focus on WHO Classification (online CE course)

-Accurate assessment of the prognosis of the patient is important for overall management and treatment of AML.
-Patients can be stratified according to their risk of treatment resistance or treatment-related mortality.
-This will help guide the type and intensity of treatment.
+Accurate assessment of the patient's prognosis is important for the overall management and treatment of AML.
+Patients can be stratified according to their risk of treatment resistance or treatment-related mortality, which will help guide the type and intensity of treatment.

 The WHO subtype

-• Certain cytogentic subtypes have a much better prognosis than others (see subsequent pages).
+• Certain cytogenetic subtypes have a much better prognosis than others (see subsequent pages).

 Clinical Factors

 • Age at diagnosis.
-Increased age is associated with a poorer prognosis, although this is also dependent on the WHO subtype.
+Increased age is associated with a poorer prognosis, which also depends on the WHO subtype.

 • Prior hematological malignancies.
 If the patient had a prior hematological malignancy, this carries a substantially poorer prognosis.

-Other Variables (These variables can be especially important in older patients.)
+Other Variables (These variables can be significant in older patients.)

 • Platelet count